Bill Bowerman

-William Jay Bowerman (February 19, 1911 – December 24, 1999) was an American track and field coach and co-founder of Nike, Inc. Over his career, he trained 31 Olympic athletes, 51 All-Americans, 12 American record-holders, 22 NCAA champions and 16 sub-4 minute milers.
+William Jay Bowerman (February 19, 1911 – December 24, 1999) was an American track and field coach and co-founder of Nike.
+Over his career, he trained 31 Olympic athletes, 51 All-Americans, 12 American record-holders, 22 NCAA champions and 16 sub-4 minute milers.

 Bowerman disliked being called a coach, and during his 24 years at the University of Oregon, the Ducks track and field team had a winning season every year but one, attained 4 NCAA titles, and finished in the top 10 in the nation sixteen times.
 As co-founder of Nike, he invented some of their top brands, including the Cortez and Waffle Racer, and assisted in the company moving from being a distributor of other shoe brands to one creating their own shoes in house.

 Early life

-Born in Portland, Oregon, Bowerman's father Jay was a former governor; his mother, Elizabeth Hoover Bowerman, had grown up in Fossil.
+Born in Portland, Oregon in 1911, Bowerman's father Jay was a former governor; his mother, Elizabeth Hoover Bowerman, had grown up in Fossil.
 The family returned to Fossil after the parents divorced in 1913.
 Bowerman had an older brother and sister, Dan and Mary Elizabeth "Beth"; and a twin brother, Thomas, who died in an elevator accident when he was two years old.

 Bowerman attended Medford and Seattle schools before returning to Medford for high school.
-He played in the high school band and for the state champion football team his junior and senior years.
+He played in the high school band and for the state-champion football team in his junior and senior years.
 Bowerman first met Barbara Young, the woman he married, while a high school student in Medford.

 In 1929, Bowerman attended the University of Oregon to play football and study journalism.
 At the suggestion of longtime track coach Bill Hayward, he also joined the track team.
-He was a member of Beta Theta Pi Fraternity.
+He was a member of Beta Theta Pi fraternity.
 After graduating, he taught biology and coached football at Franklin High School in Portland in 1934.
-In 1935, Bowerman moved back to Medford to teach and coach football during which won a state title in 1940.
+In 1935, Bowerman moved back to Medford High School to teach and coach football, during which time the Black Tornado won the 1940 state championship.

 Bowerman married Barbara Young on June 22, 1936.
-Their first son, Jon, was born June 22, 1938.
-William J. Bowerman, Jr. ("Jay") was born November 17, 1942.
-Their third son, Tom, was born May 20, 1946.
+Their marriage produced three children.